Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Mathematical Modeling

 \subsection{Magnetic-field properties}

 The magnetic field \B has several important properties.
 Firstly, in linear media, such as air, it is additive and can be decomposed into the nominal Earth magnetic field and local spatial variations, a.k.a anomalies, caused by ferromagnetic materials in the Earth’s lithosphere and man-made structures.
-Secondly, the field is smooth away from sources; its magnitude approximately decays cubically with distance from point sources, and in non-conductive and non-magnetic media, the magnetic field propagates with negligible distortion and similar attenuation to that in a vacuum.
-Thirdly, from Maxwell's equations, \B is governed by Gauss's law for magnetism, which states that magnetic monopoles do not exist, and the field is therefore divergence-free.
-Moreover, if the field is static, then in a domain with no magnetized materials or free currents, the Ampère–Maxwell law implies that the field is also curl-free.
+Secondly, the field is smooth away from sources; its magnitude approximately decays cubically with distance in the far field, and in non-conductive and non-magnetic media, the magnetic field propagates with negligible distortion and similar attenuation to that in air.
+Thirdly, \B is governed by Gauss's law for magnetism, which states that magnetic monopoles do not exist, and the field is therefore divergence-free.
+Finally, if the field is static, then in a domain with no magnetized materials or free currents, the Ampère–Maxwell law implies that the field is also curl-free.
 That is, inside this domain, it holds that

-Therefore, in a simply connected domain, the static magnetic field can be represented as the gradient of a scalar potential whenever it is curl-free.
+Therefore, in a simply connected domain, a static curl-free magnetic field can be represented as the gradient of a scalar potential.
 In this case, the divergence-free condition implies that the potential is harmonic.
+This, in turn, implies, for example, that for outdoor magnetic fields, the amplitude of horizontal spatial variations with wavelength $\lambda$ decays proportionally to $e^{-2\pi h/\lambda}$, where $h$ is the height above the Earth's surface~\cite{canciani2016absolute}.
+Hence, high-spatial-frequency variations are primarily observable close to the Earth's surface.